Community Engagement & Accountability (CEA)

 Very recently three CEA personnel from BDRCS participated Asia Pacific Regional CEA training at Myanmar that assist to accelerate CEA and CRM issues at other project/programs of BDRCS.

-Director, CD Dept. and CEA Focal, BDRCS NHQ, Dhaka
+Director, Planning & Development and Communication, BDRCS NHQ, Dhaka

 Manager, CEA, BDRCS NHQ